Emerging Science & Technologies Workshop 2025

 Virtual models of biology for programmable regenerative therapeutics

-Omar Abudayyeh, Broad Institute of MIT and Harvard, USA
+Omar Abudayyeh, Broad Institute of MIT and Harvard

 15:10-15:30 (CET)